What term describes a chemical that causes the leaves of a plant to drop prematurely?

 Study for the Iowa Certified Handler Test.
 Access flashcards and multiple choice questions, each equipped with hints and explanations.
 Ensure you're prepared for success!

-The term that describes a chemical that causes the leaves of a plant to drop prematurely is "defoliant."
-Defoliants are specifically designed to induce leaf drop, which can be a useful process in various agricultural practices, including harvesting and weed management.
-By promoting the shedding of leaves, defoliants can help increase air circulation and facilitate the ripening of crops.
+The term that describes a chemical that causes the leaves of a plant to drop prematurely is a defoliant.
+Defoliants are specifically designed to induce leaf drop, which can be a desirable process in agricultural practices such as harvesting crops that have finished their growth cycle.
+By promoting defoliation, these chemicals help facilitate easier harvesting and improve the overall efficiency of agricultural production.

 Subscribe